 Blog — Economic Opportunity

+The December edition of The Angle: Our Twist on Economic Justice Issues has been released.
 The Angle is a monthly publication that provides an overview of the National Economic Department’s work around key Economic Justice issues.
+It is distributed the 15th of every month to all 1,200 units.
 It is unique in that it captures the Economic Department’s most up-to-date information in a fun and colorful way!
-Go to the resources section of the NAACP Economics Programs Department's webpage (www.naacp.com/econ) to view the May 15th Edition!